 Schemas and Muscle Memory

 Our thoughts, our bodily reactions, and our behaviors are all influenced by essentially a psychological muscle memory.
-We become hard-wired to respond to our environment based on what we observe and the feedback we receive from others, starting at birth.
-From this input, we develop a set of expectations and beliefs, called schemas, about ourselves, others, and the world, and we learn what our bodies do and don’t need to do to keep us safe.
+We become hard-wired to respond to our environment.
+This is based on what we observe and the feedback we receive from others, starting at birth.
+From this input, we develop a set of expectations and beliefs, called schemas.
+Our schemas are about ourselves, others, and the world.
+We also learn what our bodies need to do to keep us safe.

 Many of us aren’t fortunate to have such “good enough” experiences.
-Instead, we get messaging that we are bad, unworthy, and not enough, that others are confusing, unpredictable, and untrustworthy, and that the world is a dangerous place.
+Instead, we get messaging that we are bad, unworthy, and not enough.
+We observe that others are confusing, unpredictable, and untrustworthy.
+We learn that the world is a dangerous place.
 As we are receiving these messages our bodies are learning as well.
-Our bodies are learning what we can and cannot do to find and secure safety, and how to survive if safety can’t be found.
-This leads to hardwiring that prompts us to be in overdrive – think anxiety and panic; barely registering much at all – like with depression and forms of dissociation; or flipflopping between the two.
+Our bodies are learning what we can do to find and secure safety.
+And it learns how to survive if safety can’t be found.
+This can lead to muscle memories threat responses of going into overdrive (like with anxiety or panic) or shutting down (like with depression or dissociation).

 Great, so now what?

-This is where therapy and other forms of healing come in, to help us bring into awareness the messaging we received and how our bodies have and do act to protect us, so that we can seek healing and change; to develop new ways of thinking about ourselves, others, and the world and to enjoy ease, peace, and freedom in our bodies.
+This is where therapy and other forms of healing come in.
+Therapy can help us bring into awareness the messaging we received and how our bodies operate to protect us.
+With this awareness we can seek healing and change.
+We can develop new ways of thinking about ourselves, others, and the world.
+We can enjoy ease, peace, and freedom in our bodies.

-Naturally, seeking change in something more serious than a hobby, is going to be that much harder.
-And there will be that much more natural resistance, because even though change may be deeply wanted, it is inherently scary.
-This is especially true when we are working to challenge our ingrained beliefs about how we know ourselves, how we interact with others, and overall, how we strive to feel safe, in a messy complicated world.
+Naturally, seeking change in something more serious than a hobby is going to be that much harder.
+And there will be that much more natural resistance.
+Even though change may be deeply wanted, it is inherently scary.
+This is especially true when we are working to challenge our muscle memory about how we know ourselves, how we interact with others, and overall, how we strive to feel safe, in a messy complicated world.

 0 Comments